 What time do kids start talking

-The foundations of the language are laid at 5 months of age.
-At this time, the baby likes to repeat sounds repeatedly.
-It seems to parents that funny “ma-ma-ma”, “da-da-da” and “ba-ba-ba” resemble words.
-In fact, the kid just trains the speech apparatus.
-He rhythmically utters syllables until one day they merge into the first word.when the child begins to speakWhen a child starts talking - the question of healthand educationPhoto: Getty It is believed that at the end of the first year of life, 1-2 words are fixed in the infant vocabulary.
-There are certain conditions that accelerate or postpone the beginning of speaking:
+The foundations of language are laid at 5 monthsage.
+At this time, the baby likes to repeat sounds over and over again.
+Parents think that the funny “ma-ma-ma”, “da-da-da” and “ba-ba-ba” resemble words.
+In fact, the baby is just training his speech apparatus.
+He rhythmically pronounces syllables until one day they merge into the first word.when the child begins to speakWhen a child begins to speak - questionhealth and educationPhoto: Getty It is believed that by the end of the first year of life, 1-2 words are fixed in the infant's vocabulary.
+There are certain conditions that accelerate or delay the onset of speaking:

 • The overall physical condition of the child.
 A healthy baby usually fits into psychological norms.
 In 1 year he knows 2 words, in 18 months - 6-8 words.